kthohr/stats/README.md

 ## Compiler Options

-For inline functionality only (no constexpr flags) use
+For inline-only functionality (no constexpr flags) use
 ```cpp
 #define STATS_GO_INLINE
 ```